John Paul II and the Encyclical "Redemtoris Missio" --Explained

 Ad Asiae nuper Episcopos scripsimus: “Quantumvis libenter agnoscat Ecclesia quidquid veri sacrique in religiosis Buddismi et Induismi et Islamismi traditionibus invenitur - redditas nempe imagines illius veritatis omnes quae homines illustrat -, non inc tamen officium ipsius minuitur nec firmum propositum praedicandi sine dubitatione Iesum Christum quae «via veritas et vita» est . . .
 Quod autem aliarum religionum sectatores gratiam Dei percipere possunt et a Christo servari extra communia quae instituit instrumenta, id minime cohortationem aufert ad fidem baptismumque quae pro populis omnibus vult Deus” (IOANNIS PAULI PP. II Epistula ad Episcopos Asiae oblata occasione V Plenarii Coetus Foederationis eorum Conferentiarum Episcoporum, 4, die 23 iunii 1990: Insegnamenti di Giovanni Paolo II, XIII 1 (1990) 1653 ss.).
 Christus namque ipse “necessitatem fidei et baptismi expressis verbis inculcando, necessitatem Ecclesiae, in quam homines per baptismum tamquam per ianuam intrant, simul confirmavit” (Lumen Gentium, 14; cfr.
 Ad Gentes, 7).
 Ita propterea expleri dialogus debet ac perfici ut persuadeatur simul Ecclesiam ordinariam salutis esse viam et ei soli plenitudinem esse salutis instrumentorum (Cfr.
 Unitatis Redintegratio, 3; Ad Gentes, 7).

-It seems like a good translation except for one word and it is a key word that could cause confusion: " servare " used here: et a Christo servari extra communia quae instituit instrumenta,
+It seems like a good translation except for one word and it is a key word that could cause confusion: " servare " used here: et a Christo servari extra communia quae instituit instrumenta,“Servare” would be better translated “watch-over” or “protect” so lets see how that works in English:

 The fact that the followers of other religions can receive God's grace and be watched-over by Christ apart from the ordinary means which he has established does not thereby cancel the call to faith and baptism which God wills for all people."